meerk40t/svgelements/README.md

     >>> Point(10,0) * Matrix("Rotate(360deg)")
     Point(10,-0)

-A large goal of this project is to provide a more robust modifications of Path objects including matrix transformations.
+A goal of this project is to provide a robust modifications of Path objects including matrix transformations.
 This is done by three major shifts from `svg.path`s methods.

 * Points are not stored as complex numbers.
 These are stored as Point objects, which have backwards compatibility with complex numbers, without the data actually being backed by a `complex`.
-* A matrix is added which conforms to the SVGMatrix Element.
+* A matrix is added which conforms to the SVGMatrix element.
 The matrix contains valid versions of all the affine transformations elements required by the SVG Spec.
 * The `Arc` object is fundamentally backed by a different point-based parameterization.

 The objects themselves have robust dunder methods.
 So if you have a path object you may simply multiply it by a matrix.